dieperid/dieperid/README.md

 - 👨🏼‍🎓 I'm an [ETML](https://etml.ch) student
 - 🌱 I’m currently learning *C* and *C#*
-- 🔭 I love development and programming
+- 🔭 I love development and programmation

 ### The OS that I use :
 <p align ="left">